 It was around World War I that Grandpa fled Slovenia to come to the United States.
 Here, he lived an idyllic, if hard-working, life.
 He married my Slovenian grandmother, and together they raised nine children within a farming community that included some of their siblings from the old country.

 It cannot have been easy to come to a new country as a teenager, learn a new language and lead a new life.
 Did he want to come to America?
 Did he have other aspirations, other dreams?
 Did he die happy and content?
 I like to think so.
 Whatever his choices or decisions, he seemed to make it work.
 When the cornfield needed clearing, he got on with it, contentedly, and did what needed to be done.

-Maybe I think about grandpa around the holidays because nostalgia plays such a large part of the long season.
-As New Year approaches, my thoughts turn to resolutions, to choices and decisions.
+Maybe I think about Grandpa around the holidays because nostalgia plays such a large part of the long season.
+As the New Year approaches, my thoughts turn to resolutions, to choices and decisions.

 Like Grandpa and like the collective will of my Slovenian ancestors, I possess the same practical determination, an ability to work hard and a fierce independence.
 Thanks to his courage and willingness to change, I live in a free country that allows me the opportunity to follow my aspirations, to achieve my dreams, and to live a happy and contented life.
 As Christmas gifts go, I can’t think of a better or more lasting one.
 Thanks, Grandpa.
 Thanks for everything.